GLF Schools

 Why we sequence the scheme of work this way

-Using the factual liability aspects taught during Half Term 1 allows for the beginning of the application and evaluation of scenarios.
+Using the factual liability aspects taught during Half term 1 allows for the beginning of application and evaluation to scenarios.
 The study of negligence claims and Non-Fatal offences provides a basis that is then built upon in future torts or offences studied.

 Throughout there is application to 1, 5 and 10 mark questions.